therealasrz/LOL-analysis/README.md

 ### NMAR Analysis

 In our data, we believe the columns `ban1`, `ban2`, `ban3`, `ban4`, `ban5` are all Not Missing At Random (NMAR).
 Looking into the columns, we see that all these 5 columns do not have any specific trends of missing, or any evidence of depending on other columns.
 In the actual League of Legends game, the players can decide by themselves if they want to ban any champion or not.
 In this case, we believe this is NMAR because these missing values appear when the players choose not to ban any champion, and this means the missingness of these values actually depends on themselves.
+An additional data we would obtain to make these columns Missing at Random (MAR) is `all_banned`, which has 1 indicating all players have banned a champion, and 0 indicating at least 1 player in the team forgetting to ban.

 ### Missingness Dependency